Please enjoy the latest edition of the newsletter!

 I also started realizing the more “soft” I was getting towards the horses, the more severe the judgment, criticism and harsh instruction was directed towards me.
 And as with anything, once you start questioning the fundamental “basics” of a specific belief, the rest of the thoughts and things you thought you knew start coming crashing down at a rapid pace.

 So long story short, I extracted myself from the horse world as I knew it.
 I had to reintroduce myself to the horse.
 The most basic fundamentals of being around an animal, showing it respect, offering my own availability to actually recognize what the animal was trying to communicate.
-For the first time EVER I had no agenda, other than trying to figure out how to get my fire-breathing-red-head-thoroughbred to keep all four legs on the ground when stressed.
+For the first time EVER I had no agenda, other than trying to figure out how to get my fire-breathing-red-head-thoroughbred to keep all four feet on the ground when stressed.
 And oh how my world changed.

 Every time I thought I’d tried, offered and experimented “enough” to get a change in that horse, he’d demand more of me.
 I think he was my karma horse for all I’d unintentionally “done” to past horses I’d worked with.
 EVERYTHING was a big deal.
 He was either 100% okay or 110% not, and there was NO middle ground.
 You couldn’t manhandle his athleticism, you couldn’t “make” him do anything and I certainly was not someone he trusted.
 I tried everything I knew, and nothing worked.
 At all.
 In fact it just made things worse.
 So I finally had to ask for help.